worldwidecam/timeline-forum/README.md

   - Full descriptions remain accessible in event popups
   - Implemented in all card types (News, Remark, Media)
 - **Consistent Date Formatting**: Standardized date display across all components

+#### Cross-View Navigation System
+- We are currently in the thought process of creating a cross-view navigation system.
+The idea is to implement an arrow pointing to the last clicked position on the timeline, whether it be a time marker or an event marker.

+#### Hardcoded Values Review
+- During recent reviews, it was noted that the code has hardcoded values for specific ports (e.g., 3000, 5000) which complicates deployment and communication between frontend, backend, and database.
+This is an area that needs addressing to facilitate easier publishing of the site.

 ### Future Enhancements
 1. **Profile Personalization**: Users can customize their profile backgrounds, similar to Tumblr and MySpace.